Information about the coaching and counseling that I provide.

 Commitment and Resolve for Growth

 The distractions of life and complacency in a relationship both result in a kind of coasting towards boredom.
 A strengthened and renewed commitment is called for in couples coaching.
 Moving forward requires pushing through the resistance.
 It means standing up for what you want and being your own strong spokesperson.
-Courage and commitment are what move couples through their fear of confrontation, their hesitation about being “selfish”, their compulsion to be “selfless” and their doubts about success in relationships.
+Courage and commitment are what move couples through their fear of confronting differences, their hesitation about being “selfish”, their compulsion to be “selfless”, their need to control, and their doubts about success in relationships.
 Renewed commitment leads to the creation of new ground rules for the relationship.
+See the Behavior Guide for Respectful Relationships, Building Trust and Resolving Differences at this link.

 The couples coaching process often involves rebuilding trust.
 If trust is broken then repair is in order and necessary for the couple to move forward.
 The essence of this healing process is described in these two articles, both available on this website: